Prunus pensylvanica

 Prunus pensylvanica, also known as bird cherry, fire cherry, pin cherry, and red cherry, is a North American cherry species in the genus Prunus.
+The fruit is edible and can be used in canning.

 Description

 Prunus pensylvanica grows as a shrub or small tree, usually with a straight trunk and a narrow, round-topped crown.
 It grows 5-15 m tall and 10-51 cm in diameter.
 Trees up to 30 m tall have been found growing in the southern Appalachians, with the largest found on the western slopes of the Great Smoky Mountains.
-Its foliage is thin, with leaves 4–11 cm long and 1–4.5 cm wide.
+Its foliage is thin, with leaves 4–11 cm long and 1-4.5 cm wide.

 Flowers occur in small groupings of five to seven with individual flowers 1 cm across.
-The fruit are drupes, ranging from 4-8 mm, each with a single seed 4–6 mm in diameter contained within a hard "stone".
+The fruit are drupes, ranging from 4-8 mm, each with a single seed 4–6 mm in diameter contained within a hard pit.